android606/network-report/README.md

-# Network Service Discovery Reporter
+# Network Device and Service Report

-A tool that combines mDNS/Bonjour service discovery with ARP information to create a comprehensive HTML report of network services and devices.
+A tool that combines mDNS/Bonjour service discovery with ARP information to create a basic HTML report of network services and devices.
 The report includes service names, hostnames, IP addresses, MAC addresses, and additional service information.

+I originally wrote this because sometimes, just sometimes, I would be connected remotely via VPN or something, and the service I'm trying to use just isn't working.
+I run this report periodically and place it on a webserver that's only accessible from inside the LAN.
+That way, if all else fails, I always have one more place I can look up a hostname, IP address, or service name of something in my LAN.

+I absolutely do not recommend running this on a machine that's directly accessible via the internet.
+It's not information you want everyone everywhere to look at.

 ## Features

 - Discovers mDNS/Bonjour services on your network
 - Includes ARP table information (IP and MAC addresses)
-- Generates a clean, well-formatted HTML report
-- Color-coded entries (green for mDNS services, blue for ARP-only entries)
-- Case-insensitive sorting by hostname
+- Pops it all into a table in an HTML report, sorted by hostname
 - Automatic report generation via systemd timer
-- Converts escaped characters in service names to readable text
+- Converts backslash-escaped characters in service names to readable text

 ## Prerequisites

 - Linux system with systemd
+- `net-tools` package installed (this comes with most linux distros)
 - `avahi-utils` package installed
 - Write permissions for the output directory